Last Updated on

-- A family history of nut allergies makes your child vulnerable to reactions, which can also turn life-threatening.
+- A family history of nut allergies can make your child vulnerable to reactions, which can also turn life-threatening.

 - Almonds can be hard for babies to chew on and pose a risk of choking.

-- Eating too many almonds can cause gastrointestinal problems and abdominal bloating as the body will be required to process significant amounts of dietary fibre.
+- Eating too many almonds can cause gastrointestinal problems such as abdominal bloating as the body will be required to process significant amounts of dietary fibre.

-Eating raw almonds can be difficult for young children, but there are quite a few other ways in which you can ensure your baby gets her daily quota of almonds.
-You can soak the almonds in water overnight and then peel them before crushing into a fine powder or paste.
-You can then use these in different recipes.
+Eating raw almonds can be difficult for young children, but there are other ways in which you can ensure your baby gets his daily quota of almonds.
+You can soak the almonds in water overnight and peel them before crushing them into a fine powder or paste.
+You can then use them in different recipes.

 Quick Almond Recipes for Babies